 ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with oral or oropharyngeal cancer.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for oral and oropharyngeal cancer.
+This section explains the types of treatments that are the standard of care for oral and oropharyngeal cancers.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Oral and oropharyngeal cancers can often be cured, especially if the cancer is found at an early stage.
 Although curing the cancer is the primary goal of treatment, preserving the function of the nearby nerves, organs, and tissues is also very important.
 When doctors plan treatment, they consider how treatment might affect a person’s quality of life, such as how the person feels, looks, talks, eats, and breathes.

 In many cases, a team of doctors will work together with the patient to create the best treatment plan.
 Head and neck cancer specialists often form a multidisciplinary team to care for each patient.
 This team may include:

 Medical oncologist: A doctor who treats cancer using chemotherapy or other medications, such as targeted therapy and immunotherapy.

 Radiation oncologist: A doctor who specializes in treating cancer using radiation therapy.